arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

 ## How does this work?

-A background job will be run in the background which is in fact a message pump on a Service Bus Topic.
+A background job is polling for `SecretNewVersionCreated` events on an Azure Service Bus Topic for the secret that stores the connection string.
-The Azure Key Vault where the connection string for your target message pump is located should send `SecretNewVersionCreated` events to this Service Bus Topic.

 That way, when the background job receives a new Key Vault event, it will know that your target message pump should be restarted.